7 Sneaky Types of Duplicate Content

 Then, switch to the URL Parameters tab and uncheck the Ignore URL parameters box.

-If you do find such issues on your site, make sure to set up parameter controls in Google Search Console.
+If you do find such issues on your site, make sure to use the Parameter Handling Tool in Google Search Console.
 This way, you will be telling Google which of the parameters need to be ignored during crawls.